LCBOWER33/StegoScan/README.md

 -o, --output : Output directory.

--m, --mode : Test mode to specify specific tests (e.g., lsb,hist) or all for all tests.
+-m, --mode : Test mode to specify specific tests (e.g., lsb,hist) or "all" for all tests.

 -l, --local : Path to a local file or directory for analysis.

 # Example Commands

 ## Download files from a URL
-python cl_test.py -u "https://example.com" -t "jpg,png" -n 5 -o "downloads"
+sudo python cl_test.py -u "https://example.com" -t "jpg,png" -n 5 -o "downloads" -m "all"

 ## Analyze a local directory
-python cl_test.py -l "path/to/local/files" -t "*" -o "downloads" -m "all"
+sudo python cl_test.py -l "path/to/local/files" -t "*" -o "downloads" -m "lsb,hist,png"

-# Dependencies

-The script automatically installs required dependencies, including:

-requests

-beautifulsoup4

-pdf2image

-python-docx

-stegano

-pillow

-opencv-python

-numpy

-matplotlib

-tqdm

-torch

-transformers

-ultralytics

-PyPDF2

-yara-python

 # Notes

+All scraped files will be stored in the output directory supplied in the execution.

+Automatically creates and installs new enviroment for all nessasary Python imports.

-Linux users: The script installs poppler-utils, stegdetect, binwalk, and zsteg automatically.
+The script installs poppler-utils, stegdetect, binwalk, and zsteg automatically.

 GPU acceleration is used if a CUDA-compatible GPU is detected.

-# Future Enhancements
+# Future Enhancements - Anticipated competion date: May 2025

+Create GUI implentation if no commandline arguments are supplied.

+Expand test suite to include Strings, Exiftool, StegSeek, WavSteg, OpenPuff, and Stegcracker.

+Expand to a web crawler and allow for diffrent search depths.

 Expand malware analysis with more YARA rules.